Latest Edit: May 16th 2015

 - Hard for parents to supervise

 Why Is Kik Messenger So Popular With Younger Kids?

-Kik Messenger is a convenient, simple & free SMS substitute, which unlike some other free internet messaging services, operates on all mobile platforms.
-The other thing that makes it very attractive to younger kids, is that it’s one of the only cross platform SMS style messaging apps that doesn’t require a phone number to be registered.
+Kim Messenger is a convenient, simple & free SMS substitute.
+It is one of the only cross platform (operates on all mobile devices) messaging apps that doesn’t require a phone number to be registered.
 For younger kids without a mobile phone this means they can use it on their mobile devices like iPods through Wi Fi.
-Skype and iMessage also have this ability, but have better security to protect against strangers.
+Note: Skype and iMessage also have this ability, but have better security to protect against strangers.

 Kik Messenger Is No Longer Rated 13+

 Previously Kik Messenger was rated 13+ on the app stores.
 In November 2012, Kik introduced apps within the messenger app (now called webpages), the age requirement was then increased to 17+.

 The webpages (apps) are located via the globe icon lower right of the main message screen, and by clicking the + left of the message input window.

 Kik “webpages” Have Changed The Safety Level For Kids Substantially!